Sounds of Germany

 About the project

-First the question in the area: How can an immersive online campaign for destination marketing with 3D audio look at all.
+First the question in the area: How can an immersive online campaign for destination marketing with 3D audio advertising look at all?
 And, of course, what do the Sounds of Germany sound like?
 Four videos of about two minutes were planned, covering four cities and additionally a trailer for Germany as a whole.
 Since 2020 is the year of Beethoven’s 250th anniversary, this year the focus should be on the sound.

 Click here to learn more about successful usage of Spatial Audio in marketing.